 Like with any product you buy, you’ll want to check out the features for these handy little appliances, to be sure you’re getting exactly what you want.
 First, is the cup size, as this can vary from machine to machine.
 The filter included is also something to look at, as these can be made of different materials and may also double as scoops.
 The dimensions of the machine tell you how much space it will take up on your counter.
 A good warranty is also a must, so check out what’s covered before you buy.

 To help you decide which model is the best single serve coffee machine with no pods for you, we spent several hours looking over manufacturer’s information, comparing product features, and reading dozens of customer reviews.
-Then we chose the top five models, created a comparison table, and added some in-depth reviews for each one.
+Then we chose the five best single-serve coffee makers without pods, created a comparison table, and added some in-depth reviews for each one.
 We also put a buying guide at the bottom to help you make your final decision.

 This compact appliance is easy to use.
 All you need to do is choose your coffee and fill the water reservoir at the back to match the size of your cup and the strength of the coffee you prefer.
 Then push either the ground or the capsule button to start the machine.
 The coffee is brewed in about three minutes, so you don’t need to wait around to enjoy it.